openmedicus/MonoDocker/README.md

-# CentOSLampDocker
+# CentOS 7 with Mono

-This is the latest CentOS 7 with Apache, PHP and MySQL, PostgreSQL clients.
+This is the latest CentOS 7 Mono and PostgreSQL clients.